ahoneybun/ahoneybun.github.io/_posts/2023-03-31-hosting-on-NixOS.md

 ### Jekyll

+For a long time this site has been on GitHub pages but I wanted to change that (partly as I was having issues with how GitHub handles DNS) and this is the first blog post since that happened and now you're on a site hosted on NixOS!
 Getting Jekyll to build with my [site](https://github.com/ahoneybun/ahoneybun.net) took a while but these commands was able to build with my plugins:

 ```bash
 cd ahoneybun.net